codeigniter4/CodeIgniter4/user_guide_src/source/testing/database.rst

 --------------------------------------------

 Returns the value of ``$column`` from the specified table where the row matches ``$criteria``.
-If more than one row is found, it will only test against the first one.
+If more than one row is found, it will only return the first one.

 Assertions
 ==========